 No subculture remains static.
 Mature internet subcultures either evolve--adapting to new members, new platforms, and changing cultural contexts--or decline through:

-- Mainstream absorption: The subculture's ideas and aesthetics spread so widely that the distinctive identity dissolves
+- Mainstream absorption: The subculture's ideas and aesthetics spread so widely that the distinctive identity dissolves -- an example of emergence in reverse, where the emergent identity dissipates as its elements become commonplace

 - Platform migration failure: The platform hosting the community changes or dies, and the community cannot successfully migrate